• Skip to primary navigation

 Fresh herbs: I like to garnish my bowl with a tablespoon or so of fresh parsley before serving.

-Other toppings: You can also add a dollop of vegan sour cream.
-Or add a dash of hot sauce for a little heat if desired.
+Other toppings: You can also add a dollop of vegan sour cream or sprinkle of Vegan Parmesan Cheese.
+Or try a dash of hot sauce for a little heat!

 Storing